 - Inspect: temporalis/masseter muscle wasting - Sensory: ask the patient if they have any areas of pins and needles or numbness.
-With patient's eyes closed, use a neurological pin (pain) to test sensation over the ophthalmic, maxillary and mandibular distributions of trigeminal nerve.
+With patient's eyes closed, use a cotton wool bud (light touch) and neurological pin (pain) to test sensation over the ophthalmic, maxillary and mandibular distributions of trigeminal nerve.
 Ask them to tell you when they feel it and if it feels the same on each side. - Motor: ask the patient to clench the jaw and feel temporalis and masseter muscles.
-Ask them to open the jaw against resistance (masseter power). - Others: "I would also consider testing the corneal reflex and jaw jerk"
+Ask them to move the jaw side to side against resistance (masseter power). - Others: "I would also consider testing corneal reflex, jaw jerk and the sensation on the anterior two thirds of the tongue"